jessicaanhdao/finalproject/README.md

 <h2>Shortcomings:</h2>
-	<p> There are hosting sites, such as flickr which make finding the definite path of the jpeg hard.
-For example
-<br>Some posts on the subreddit are all text, and their link domain is self.reddit, thus not an image at all.
+	There are hosting sites, such as flickr which make finding the definite path of the jpeg hard.
+For example Some posts on the subreddit are all text, and their link domain is self.reddit, thus not an image at all.
 An example is :
 <ul>
 	<li>Post: <a href="https://www.reddit.com/r/EarthPorn/comments/5icfi1/waterfall_in_great_smoky_mountain_national_park/">https://www.reddit.com/r/EarthPorn/comments/5icfi1/waterfall_in_great_smoky_mountain_national_park/</a> </li>
 	<li>Links to :